 13) The more you charge the better you need to be.
 If you charge top dollar then you need to deliver a top dollar service.

 15) Faffing around with logos, colours and company names is fun, but clients only care about how you communicate and deliver.
 You need to do the work in order to get paid.

 That’s what makes it a business and not a hobby.

-Apologies for my bluntness (I can be very forthright I’m afraid – it gets me into a lot of trouble sometimes!) but I want to get across that virtual assistance is a serious profession and not an ‘easy gig’ or something you do on the side while your kids crawl around your feet.
+Apologies for my bluntness (I can be very forthright I’m afraid – it gets me into a lot of trouble sometimes!) but I want to get across that virtual assistance is a serious profession and not an ‘easy gig’ or something you should do while your kids crawl around your feet.

 Whilst freelancing does bring a level of freedom, it’s also incredibly hard work.
 You need admin skills, you need to be able to manage client expectations as well as your own time, you need to focus intently on each client’s tasks, and you need to be able to deliver the work.